nextgis/docs_toolbox/source/ngw_intersect.rst

 Intersector
 ===========

-The tool intersects all layers of the nextgis.com web map using the specified geometry and generates a report listing the layers, with which the intersection took place.
-If different features intersect in a separate layer, these cases are displayed as separate events in the report.
+The tool intersects all layers of the nextgis.com web map using the specified geometry and generates a report for each layer.

 Inputs:

-*  url - address of the used Web GIS
+* Web GIS address.
+Example: https://sandbox.nextgis.com;
-*  webmap_id - web map ID from used Web GIS
+* Web map ID.
+Web map resource ID - the numbers at the end of the resource page URL;
-*  wkt - geometry with which the intersection of layers of the web map is checked.
-Indicated in wkt format, coordinate system - EPSG: 3857
+* WKT geometry.
+Object geometry for intersection in WKT format.
+Coordinate system: EPSG:3857.

 Outputs:

-*  .xlsx table with a list of intersected layers
+*  XLSX table with a list of intersected layers.

 Launch tool: https://toolbox.nextgis.com/operation/ngw-intersect